Undocumented Student Resources

 For positions that are paid, a work permit is usually a requirement which presents limitations for Undocumented students.
 If a position is completed solely for credit or for experience, without pay, a work permit is not necessary, which would be more favorable for Undocumented students.

-The Career Center has a Internship and Job Search webpage that expounds on searching for, applying to, and interviewing for internships, as well as networking and decision making.
+Career Center has a webpage that expounds on searching, applying, and interviewing, as well as networking and decision making.

 Disclosing your Status to Employers